Dr Abigail Wincott

 - Practice-based journalism research projects

-- Spatial media (location-based or locative media, immersive and mobile media)
+- Spatial media (location-based or locative media, immersive media)

 Research Topics